How Much is Skip Hire Cost in 2025?

 two yard skip

-Many homeowners go with this choice if they're undertaking garden cleaning and clearance.
-On average, you'd fit about 20-30 bin bags in a 2-yard skip.
+Many homeowners go with this choice if they're undertaking garden clearance and waste removal.
+On average, you'd fit about 20-30 standard size bin bags in a 2-yard skip with the assumption they are filled to capacity.

 Pros: